roma-glushko/mage2kata.guru/js-framework/create-custom-validation-rule.md

-# Create New Validation Rule
+# Create Custom Validation Rule

 Create a new validation rule to validate email providers.